Veterans Find Healing in Native American Tradition

 As the wars in Iraq and Afghanistan wind down, America’s soldiers are returning home by the tens of thousands.
 Some of them are coming home with physical wounds and will face enormous challenges in their readjustment.
 Many more are coming home with wounds of the heart and mind, and are struggling with depression, substance abuse and other symptoms of Post Traumatic Stress Disorder (PTSD).
 And while doctors and researchers work to develop cutting-edge treatments for this affliction, the VA Center in Salt Lake City is offering a healing ceremony that reaches back to America’s first warriors: Native Americans.
 Each week, a group of vets attend a sweat lodge ceremony, held in a garden on the VA campus.

-Media producer Taki Telonidis found out about these sweats while conducting research for a larger project about Native Americans in the military called First Nation Warriors.
-You'll be hearing more about this project in the coming months.
+Media producer Taki Telonidis found out about these sweats while conducting research for a larger project about Native Americans in the military called Healing the Warrior's Heart.
+Visit it here.

 Visit Arnold Thomas' website: http://www.whitebuffaloknife.com/.